-    “Kids Are Awesome” and expensive, so we assume nine months of take-home pay per child will help with summer camps, big birthdays, weddings, etc. With “Start a Business,” we go with the experts and assume you need to give yourself two years (in our case, two years of take-home pay) to see if your business has potential.
+For the Kids goal, we assume nine months of take-home pay per child will help with summer camps, big birthdays, weddings, etc. With the My Business goal, we go with the experts and assume you need to give yourself two years to see if your business has potential — so you’ll need a cushion of two years’ worth of take-home pay.

-Then there’s “Retirement on My Terms.”
+Then there’s the Retirement goal.
 We assume the annual income you’ll want in retirement will be equal to 90% of your salary in the year before you retire, minus taxes.
 We use a gender-specific salary curve from Morningstar Investment Management LLC, along with information such as your age, current salary, education level, and state of residence to calculate your pre-retirement salary.

-If the best part of our planning process is having a starting point for your goals calculated for you, what’s the second best part?
+If the best part of our planning process is having a starting point for your goals calculated for you, what’s the second-best part?

 Being able to tweak your goal targets.
-These numbers are suggestions — and while a lot of thought goes into them, we recognize that you may want and need a different amount for each of your goals.
-If you plan on buying a home with your partner or know that the homes in your desired neighborhood are pricey, increase our suggested goal target for “A Place to Call Home.”
+The numbers we give you are suggestions — and while a lot of thought goes into them, we recognize that you may want and need a different amount for each of your goals.
+If you plan on buying a home with your partner, increase our suggested goal target for the Home goal.
 Pretty confident that you’re going to downsize and live more modestly in retirement?
-Then lower our suggestion for “Retirement on My Terms.”
+Then lower our suggestion for the Retirement goal.

 At Ellevest, we measure performance in terms of progress made toward your financial goals: We consider you “on track” when you’re likely to reach your goal target or higher in 70% of markets and “off track” when that likelihood falls to 60% or lower.
 (By the way, being off track doesn’t necessarily mean you won’t reach your goal target, but we think the extra confidence that comes with being on track doesn’t hurt.)

-The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.
+The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities, and should not be considered specific legal, investment, or tax advice.

-The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.
+The information provided does not take into account the specific objectives, financial situation, or particular needs of any specific person.